featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 The development of the Feature Discovery is governed by the following principles:

 * only meaningful features should be suggested.
 Data Scientists should not be overwhelmed by a large number of noisy features
-* suggestions should well cover feature engineering best practices
+* suggestions should follow feature engineering best practices
 * suggestions should not miss important signals

-To achieve this, Feature Discovery is built as a rule based tool that:
+To achieve this, Feature Discovery is built as a rule-based tool that:

 * relies on the data semantics.
-If no data semantics is annotated to the data, no suggestion is raised
+If no data semantics are annotated to the data, no suggestion is raised
 * codifies the best practices for those semantics
 * automatically joins data
 * searches features for entities related to the main entity